NNU-GISA/Large-scale_Point_Cloud_Semantic_Segmentation/README.md

 ### semantic on decimated clouds
 * The semantic predictions on images <br>
 * back-projection on the decimated clouds <br>
+This script will generate tagged point cloud data（ply）
 ```python
 python3 sem3d_test_backproj.py --config config.json
 ```